 Sheryl Axelrod is the founder of The Axelrod Firm, PC.
-She provides strategic, results-driven advice and representation to entities (business, for-profit, non-profit, and governmental bodies) in their general and product liability, employment, commercial, and appellate litigation matters.
+She provides strategic, results-driven advice and representation to entities (business and governmental bodies) in their general and product liability, employment (including AIR21), commercial, and appellate litigation matters.

 She has also been appointed to serve as a Judge Pro Tempore / Settlement Master by the judges in the Philadelphia Court of Common Pleas Commerce Court.
 In the role, she helps parties resolve complex cases in arbitrations and mediations.
 There are less than 130 lawyers who have made this distinguished list.
 She has also been appointed a receiver, and in these roles is available to assist parties in a host of matters including in Business Torts, Business Litigation, Commercial Litigation, Construction Litigation, Discovery Disputes, Employment Litigation & Non-Compete Agreements, Multi-Party Litigation, Personal Injury / Bodily Injury Litigation, Professional Liability Matters, and Real Estate & Title Litigation Matters.